 Adlan Mansri grew up in the north of France.
-He attended the cinema university of Lille 3 after completing his Baccalaureat and graduated in 2013.
-Within the same year, his passion for photography came to life through a documentary "Les oubliés du sable" done at the Sahraoui camp in Algeria.
-The young french-algerian then moved to Berlin to follow his studies in a self organized film school called "Filmarche".
+His passion for photography came to life through a documentary "Les oubliés du sable" done at the Sahraoui camp in Algeria.
+The young French-Algerian then moved to Berlin in 2013 to follow his studies in a self-Organised film school, "Filmarche".

 His projects, whether in Tunisia or in Berlin close to refugees have allowed him to create a bridge between those who don't have a voice and our view.
 His campaign "Recycle to Learn" for Havas also received 8 awards including the Campaign of the year 2015 award at the African Cristal Festival.
 Now a freelancer, he keeps going forward, driven by his inspirations : his encounters, faces, bodies, music and freedom.

 He is an active Member of the collaborative platform Studio Hans Lucas .